nrkno/sofie-quantel-gateway/src/scratch/rest_api.md

     /:zoneID/clip/:clipID/fragments/:in-:out

-The `:in` and `:out` range parameters are measured in frame offset from the start of the clip.
+The `:in` and `:out` range parameters are measured in frame offsets from the start of the clip.
 To translate to time, the framerate of the clip must be known.
 For interlaced material, a frame is a pair of fields.

 To load the fragments onto a port, POST the fragments to the port reference, adding a frame offset to load onto the port at a position other than zero (unlikely for Sofie), e.g.: